vivliostyle/vivliostyle.org/_posts/2020-12-21-Update-on-the-development-of-Vivliostyle-at-Online.tex-2020.md

 As a workaround, if you set the minimum font size to 0px in the Chrome preferences, it will be rendered as specified in the CSS (Right figure, bottom).

 Here is a side note.
-If you look closely, you can see that the ruby typesetting in this screenshot does not follow [JLReq 3.3.8's rule  <i class="mdi mdi-open-in-new"></i>](https://www.w3.org/TR/jlreq/#adjustments_of_ruby_with_length_longer_than_that_of_the_base_characters) that if a ruby extends beyond its parent character, it should be hung on the parent character.
+If you look closely, you can see that the ruby typesetting in this screenshot does not follow [JLReq 3.3.8's rule  <i class="fas fa-external-link-alt"></i>](https://www.w3.org/TR/jlreq/#adjustments_of_ruby_with_length_longer_than_that_of_the_base_characters) that if a ruby extends beyond its parent character, it should be hung on the parent character.
 In fact, Vivliostyle cannot even fully implement the W3C specification for pagination, and as a result, it often fails to follow the rules in the details.
 This Ruby typography may be an example of how Vivliostyle is being developed.

 ### 3. How to use ruby for text in a table